 GST is applicable to real estate purchases only if you are purchasing an under construction property.
-The GST rate applicable to such transactions is 12%.
+The GST rate applicable to such commercial or residential transactions is 12% till 31st March 2019.
+From 1st April, the applicable GST Rates on residential real estate will be 5% for non-affordable housing properties and 1% for affordable housing properties.
 No GST is applicable in case you are purchasing a ready to move in property.
 Additionally, different GST rates are applicable to various building materials used in the construction of houses/flats.
 This can range from 5% (sand, marble rubble, etc.) to 28% (cement, etc.).
 Know more about GST impact on real estate in India

 GST on Food

 Food items especially fresh food mostly carry a Nil GST rate.
 However, packaged food stuff and semi-processed/processed foods do feature GST rates starting from 5% up to 18%.
 While no food stuff are currently included in the highest 28% GST bracket, the 18% rate of GST is applicable to some common food products such as chocolates as well as baked goods such as cakes.
 Know more about applicable GST on Food

 The Government is going on with some new tactics to bring in some of the products under GST system.
 As hinted by Finance Minister, Arun Jaitley, there could be an inclusion of products under GST with the reduction of GST rates on some products.
 Major products which can come under GST rates slab includes :